wagnerde/STITCH/README.md

 ### Settings ###
-Parameter settings for both the pre-processing and main STITCH pipelines can be specified using optional name/value pairs.
+Parameter settings for both the pre-processing and main STITCH functions can be specified using optional name/value pairs.
 Defaults implement the original settings used in [Wagner et. al. 2018](http://science.sciencemag.org/content/early/2018/04/25/science.aar4362).

-Pre-processing:
+Preprocess Data:

 ```
 'topVarGenes'